-In this scenario, it is undesirable to have the small dataset spread across multiple nodes because this might affect performance of certain queries due to more network hops (for example, joins).
+In this scenario, it is undesirable to have the small dataset spread across multiple nodes as this may affect the performance of certain queries due to more network hops (for example, joins).

 Large datasets - a few large tables with many small tables

-Applications that have a large dataset may fall into the pattern where:
+Applications that have a large dataset could have the following characteristics:

-- They need a large number of tables and indexes.
+- A large number of tables and indexes.

-- A handful of tables are expected to grow large, needing to be scaled out.
+- A handful of tables that are expected to grow large, and thereby need to be scaled out.

-- The rest of the tables will continue to remain small.
+- The remaining tables continue to remain small.

-In this scenario, only the few large tables would need to be sharded and scaled out.
-All other tables would benefit from colocation because queries involving all tables, except the larger ones, would not need network hops.
+Here, only the few large tables need to be sharded and scaled out.
+All other tables benefit from colocation as queries involving these tables do not need network hops.